Fidelis' Greatest Sermon was His Life « Catholic Insight

 Mark’s first job was as a lawyer, in which task he was known for his honesty – yes, I know – and his pro bono work for the poor, definitely not in the normally profitable profession for the money or prestige.
-Still, the moral compromises he did have to make compromised his conscience, and rather than continuing in sorrow, young Mark Rey was prompted to choose a higher path, to sell everything, follow Christ, put his hand firmly to the plow, and never look back.
+Still, the moral compromises he did have to make troubled his conscience, and rather than continuing in sorrow, young Mark Rey was prompted to choose a higher path, to sell everything, follow Christ, put his hand firmly to the plow, and never look back.
 As Pope John Paul II puts it in his Letter to Youth, when we perceive that ‘gaze of Christ’, we must respond, like the Apostles, without delay.

 He entered the austere Capuchin Franciscans, a reform of the Order founded a century before by Matteo da Bascio, and was sent to preach and convert the Calvinists, still in the throes of their early misguided zeal.
 But Father Fidelis’ own zeal was deeper and more pure, founded on the truth of Catholicism, flowing from the sacraments and the prayers of all the saints who had gone before him.

 Father Fidelis’ was a persuasive preacher, steeped in the Faith, and put his logical and rhetorical skills to presenting the truth in a way that was irresistible.
-His phenomenal success in converting wayward Calvinists back to Catholicism was such that their only response was, well, to kill him – the old ad baculum fallacy of which Aristotle speaks – ‘to the stick’, which has never really gone out of style, as our own era attests.
-Beat thine opponents into submission, or death.
+His phenomenal success in converting wayward Calvinists back to Catholicism was such that their only response was, well, to kill him – the old ad baculum fallacy of which Aristotle speaks – ‘to the stick’, which has never really gone out of style, as our own era attests, with antifa and the rest of them.
+Beat your opponents into submission.

 On April 24th, 1622, the priest gave an unusually eloquent sermon, even for him, after which he gazed into heaven in ecstasy, realizing, by divine grace, that what he had foretold in the days and weeks previously was now to be fulfilled, when he began signing his letters, P. Fidelis, prope diem esca vermium : ‘Father Fidelis, close to the day he will be the food for worms’